TECHmarc Labs’ founder Lisa Masiello said “Happy customers are your biggest advocates and can become your most successful sales team”.

 These surveys are usually made up of a selection of open-ended questions that encourage detail, and can be created as online surveys to ensure responses from a geographically wide net of customers across the world.

 - Continuous learning – Hearing directly from customers about how your products or services can be improved is gold-dust.
 You get several ways to gain more sales from the people you want to target.
 Or they may point out improvement areas, which can help overcome wider customer challenges to purchasing.
 Either way, you gain valuable information that can help you continuously learn, and improve.

 - Flexibility – Customer service surveys can be used in a flexible way.
 You could use one to carry out market research at times when you need to know what your customers are experiencing, or what challenges they face.
 Or it can be used periodically to check in for customer feedback and improvement ideas.

 - Brand image – When you ask to know what a customer thinks, you are perceived as caring about your customer’s experience, and the continued improvement in your products and service quality.
 Both perceptions help your brand image and lead to customers experiencing positive feelings towards you.
 It helps to create a relationship with the consumer, and humanizes the brand.

 Questions to ask on a customer service survey

-Types of service survey questions
+5 of the best types of customer service survey questions are:

-Agent-specific survey questions
+1. Agent-specific survey questions